Ioana-Simion/egnn-jax/blogpost.md

   </tr>
 </table>

-Here we can see, that our EGNN implementation outperforms the original author's implementation on the N-body dataset.
+Here we can see, that our EGNN implementation outperforms the original author's implementation on the N-Body dataset.
 Using other publicly available EGNN implementations, also achieve a similar performance as our model on our data.
 We argue therefore, that the increased performance, comes from the fact, that the dataset is generated slightly different to the one presented in \[5\].

 ## **<a name="comparison">Comparison with other Methods</a>**

-Meanwhile, when comparing with other transformer implementations, we see based on the below results that our method is comparable to other approaches that have been published recently in the past few years for both QM9 and N-body.
+Meanwhile, when comparing with other transformer implementations, we see based on the below results that our method is comparable to other approaches that have been published recently in the past few years for both QM9 and N-Body.

 <table align="center">
   <tr align="center">